-For June 30, 2022 and 2021, mortality rates for healthy personnel were based on the Pub-2010 General, Above-Median, Healthy Retiree Headcount-weighted Mortality Table projected generationally using Scale MP-2020.
+For June 30, 2023 and 2022, mortality rates for healthy personnel were based on the Pub-2010 General, Above-Median, Healthy Retiree Headcount-weighted Mortality Table projected generationally using Scale MP-2020.
 For disabled employees, the Pub-2010 General, Disabled Retiree headcount-weighted Mortality Table projected generationally using Scale MP-2020 was used.

-The actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the period July 1, 2015 through June 30, 2020.
-The actuarial assumptions used in the June 30, 2020 valuation were based on the results of an actuarial experience study for the period July 1, 2011 through June 30, 2015.
+The actuarial assumptions used in the June 30, 2023 and 2022 valuation were based on the results of an actuarial experience study for the period July 1, 2015 through June 30, 2020.